chaudharyrizwan/Project2/README.md

 # Newproject
-This project is created from local system
+This project is created from local system.
+Created by Rizwan Chaudhary